What Is Slow Travel? A Beginner’s Guide to Traveling With Heart

 Where to Try Slow Travel First?

 Some places seem to whisper, “Take your time.”
-These are a few I’ve personally fallen for:
+These are a few we’ve personally fallen for:

-- Luang Prabang, Laos – I once lost track of time here, sipping coffee by the Mekong and learning to do nothing — beautifully.
+• Luang Prabang, Laos – We once lost track of time here, sipping coffee by the Mekong and learning to do nothing — beautifully.

 Slow travel is not about missing out — it’s about choosing what to hold close.